 - Students must be admitted to the University and complete 44 semester hours of prerequisite (general education) coursework prior to applying for admission to the Bachelor of Science (BSN) degree program. - Students must complete certification as a nursing assistant I (C.N.A.) through an approved and accredited North Carolina program or gain approval for CNAI Reciprocity Application based on certification from an approved out of state program.
-Reciprocity Application: https://ncnar.ncdhhs.gov/pdf/Reciprocity%20Candidate%20Application.pdf - Students apply for admission between fall and spring semester of the sophomore year with the deadline for application submission by the first day of Spring Semester. - Acceptance into the pre-licensure BSN program is competitive and based on the student's application, interview process, and science and overall GPA.
+Reciprocity Application - Students apply for admission between fall and spring semester of the sophomore year with the deadline for application submission by the first day of Spring Semester. - Acceptance into the pre-licensure BSN program is competitive and based on the student's application, interview process, and science and overall GPA.
 Specific guidelines on admission requirements and application form are available on the Department of Nursing website.
 Not all applicants who meet the requirements can be accommodated; therefore, applicants whose credentials present the best qualifications for those meeting the requirements will be selected.